Best Day Trips from Toulouse: Explore Hidden Gems & Medieval Towns

 Strolling among the towers and ramparts of the Cité de Carcassonne

-For a complete guide to the city’s must-see highlights, check out what to see and do in Carcassonne for an unforgettable visit.
+👉 Explore my complete guide to the must-see places, don’t miss out on what to see and do in Carcassonne for an unforgettable visit.

-The impressive basilica of Saint-Nazaire, a Gothic jewel within the walled city
+The impressive Saint-Nazaire basilica, a Gothic jewel within the walled city. © diegoenfrance.com

 ❤️ What I love: Walking through La Cité’s ancient ramparts.
 Exploring Château Comtal and its panoramic views.